 Karnes was asked to explain the irregularities US cannabis operators face in relation to banking needs.

-While a division of the US Department of the Treasury has offered guidelines for cannabis businesses that are currently operating within particular state rules, it hasn’t drastically moved the needle for banking needs in the industry, Karnes said.
+While a division of the US Department of the Treasury has offered guidelines for cannabis businesses that are currently operating within particular state rules, that hasn’t drastically moved the needle for banking needs in the industry, Karnes said.

 “There’s an enormous compliance burden, and these banks have to ensure that their clients are in conformity with this requirement.
 Many banks, particularly the larger ones, don’t want to take that risk.”

-The advisor indicated that the industry is hopeful about the effects of the SAFE Banking Act, a proposed piece of legislation that passed the House of Representatives and was reintroduced in March.
+The advisor indicated that the industry is hopeful about the effects of the SAFE Banking Act, a proposed piece of legislation that passed the US House of Representatives and was reintroduced in March.
 This policy would give cannabis businesses the opportunity to perform banking activities.

-Karnes warned that even if the policy makes it all the way through, he wouldn’t expect a massive influx of capital into the cannabis industry right away.
+However, Karnes warned that even if the policy makes it all the way through, he wouldn’t expect a massive influx of capital into the cannabis industry right away.

 Don’t forget to follow us @INN_Cannabis for real-time updates!